mdevaluate/mdevaluate/doc/contribution.rst

 Modules:
   Any python file (e.g. ``test.py``) is called a module.
-A module can be imported (``import test``) an then used in other python code if it is in the python path, for example the working directory.
+A module can be imported (``import test``) an then used in other python code if in the python path, for example the working directory.
-  In principle, importing a package means simply executing the code inside the file.
+  In principle, importing a package means executing the code inside the file.
   All definitions, like variables or functions, are then available under the modules name.

 Packages:
   Python modules can be grouped into packages.
-A python package is simply a folder, which contains at least one mandatory file ``__init__.py``.
+A python package is basically a folder, which contains at least one mandatory file ``__init__.py``.
 This file is the entry point into the module that is imported if the package is imported.
   All modules in the folder are treated as submodules, which can be accessed via